versatica/awaitqueue/README.md

 # AwaitQueue

-JavaScript utility to enqueue async tasks for Node.js and the browser.
+JavaScript utility to enqueue asynchronous tasks and run them sequentially one after another.
+For Node.js and the browser.

 ## Installation